 New International Student Orientation

-This by invitation only orientation program is held Aug.
-30-Sept.
-3, 2021 and is designed to assist new international students upon their arrival to the United States and in their transition to college.
+This event is designed to assist new international students upon their arrival to the United States and in their transition to college.
 The agenda includes information about immigration regulations, cultural adjustment, vital services on campus and participating in fun events around Duluth.

 At St. Scholastica, an international student is defined as a person who wishes to pursue an academic program or degree while on an F-1; these students are not U.S. citizens, permanent residents or refugees.
 Due to immigration regulations, international student orientation is required for the students defined above, and is an invitation-only program.